jcolomb/Description-of-Rodents-in-Scientific-Publications/README.md

 # Description-of-Rodents-in-Scientific-Publications
-Here, we want to build a standard for the description of rodents in publication, i.e. both working on the information to give and the format in which this information can be given.
+Here, we want to build a standard for the description of rodents in publication, i.e. both working on the information to collect, the format in which this information can be given and putatively some software to extract information from different sources.
+This project relates to the www.reagents.io open source project, but has a more narrow scope.

+It is an attempt at implementing the arrive guideline (https://www.nc3rs.org.uk/arrive-guidelines) and the "Guidance for the Description of Animal Research in Scientific Publications" (International Standard Book Number-13: 978-0-309-21951-8 International Standard Book Number-10: 0-309-21951-5, https://www.ncbi.nlm.nih.gov/books/NBK84202/).

+# Initial Plan

+- List the information the researcher need to gather.
+- Analyse the source of the information, and when it can be collected.
+- Get one or several spreadsheets version of the metadata files.
+- Maybe provide an xml version of the standard ?

+# An open project

+Please feel welcome to participate in this project, comment in the issue section or follow the github process to add information.
+You can also reach me at julien.colomb@hu-berlin.de if you like.